-In March 2021, Utmost Life and Pensions launched its Sustainability Strategy and further details are below.
-As part of this, we have committed to halving the carbon emissions across our shareholder investments by 2030 and to be net zero across our shareholder investments by 2050.
+We further developed our Sustainability Strategy including revising our Responsible Investments Policy to exclude companies that invest in thermal coal from our shareholder portfolio.
+Further details are below.
+This is in addition to our existing commitments to halve the carbon emissions across our shareholder investments by 2030 and to be net zero across our shareholder investments by 2050.

-We continue to perform well in retaining individual customers.
-This has continued throughout 2021 and into 2022 with lapse rates being lower than long term assumptions.
+We continue to perform better than our long term assumptions for lapses in retaining individual customers.
+This has continued throughout 2022.

-Throughout 2021, we maintained a strong solvency position.
-We began the year with an estimated solvency coverage ratio of 199% and ended it with an estimated solvency coverage ratio of 207%.
+Throughout 2022, we maintained a strong solvency position.
+We began the year with an estimated solvency coverage ratio of 207% and ended it with an estimated solvency coverage ratio of 237%.
 We remain in a strong and resilient position, able to meet our capital requirements.

-Further detail regarding the activities of 2021 are included in the Review of Business section below.
+Further detail regarding the activities of 2022 are included in the Review of Business section below.